tivents/wordpress-plugin/README.md

 #### EN
 You can decide whether to show all products, vouchers or events and customise the primary and secondary colour.

+### Wie werden die Produkte eingebunden? / How are the products integrated?

+#### DE
+Die Produkte werden durch einen Shortcode auf der gewünschten Seite eingebunden.
+Dabei wird unsere API aufgerufen, die Produkte zu Ihre Partner ID geholt und dann in einem DIV-Container ausgegeben.
+Hierbei werden keine Daten der Nutzer oder Ihrer Wordpress Seite an uns übermittelt.

+#### EN
+The products are integrated on the desired page by means of a shortcode.
+Our API is called, the products are fetched to your partner ID and then displayed in a DIV container.
+No user data or data from your WordPress page is transmitted to us.

 ### Werden Daten von den Webseitenbesuchern übertragen? / Is data transferred from website visitors?